 Baird’s return to health led quickly not only to a resumption of intense international touring, but also to new material from the band with 2018’s latest barn-burning record “Screamer.”
 Their prior album, a thrill-inducing squall of melodious clamor called “Rollercoaster,” which was produced before the unexpected hiatus, was simply one of the best swashbuckling sets I’ve heard this decade.
 And many agreed.
 Billboard declared “It’s been a long time since people made albums as fun, as strong , and as satisfying as this one,” and Classic Rock described it simply as “Amazing songs delivered with gap toothed, shit kicking passion.”² The first song I heard off of it, which remains my favorite, is ‘Licka Sense,’ in which Baird belts the should-be classic lines “What am I supposed to do with you / Are you deaf or are you dense / I’d get mad, if I thought you had, a goddamn licka sense.”³ You can put that blistering lyric, and this swaggering, balls-to-the-wall rocker, right at the top of the time capsule.
 Three chords and a cloud of dust, indeed.

 ¹still another Baird band, a one-off outing named The Riffing Cowboys, put out “Hank ‘N’ Roll: A Rock ‘n Roll Tribute to Hank Williams” in 2011 which was about 38 of the greatest music-listening minutes I’ve ever experienced.

 ²in addition to the oft-present top hat, Baird’s look is often identifiable by his beaming gap-toothed grin.
 Hey, it worked for Madonna and David Letterman.

 ³the line is actually delivered in the voice of Baird’s father, grappling with his then-young, quasi-delinquent son’s choice to go barreling down his budding rock and roll path.

-An updated version of one you might remember
+And one you might remember